benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 N = networks.Network_Layer_From_nX(G, distances=[200, 400, 800, 1600])
 N.compute_centrality(close_metrics=['harmonic'])

-# distance idx: any of the distance with which the Network_Layer was initialised
+# distance idx: any of the distances with which the Network_Layer was initialised
 distance_idx = 200
 # let's select a random node idx
 random_idx = 6

-# the data is directly available at N.metrics
+# the data is available at N.metrics
-# in this case we need the 'harmonic' key and any of the initialised distances
+# in this case we need the 'harmonic' key
 print(N.metrics['centrality']['harmonic'][distance_idx][random_idx])
 # prints: 0.02312025367905132
 ```